 Between 1927 and 1938 the Escher family spent almost every summer in the Swiss town of Steckborn, with Jetta’s sister Nina and her husband Oskar Schibler.
-In 1929 they even stayed for several months, from July to mid-October.
-In spring Escher had already made a trip to the Italian Abruzzo region, together with his friend Giuseppe Haas-Triverio.
-The tour produced 28 drawings, one of which he developed into a lithograph in Steckborn, his first of an Italian landscape.
+In 1929 they even stayed for several months, from July to mid October.
+Escher had already made a trip to the Italian Abruzzo region together with his friend Giuseppe Haas-Triverio in spring.
+The tour yielded 28 drawings, one of which he developed into a lithograph in Steckborn, his first of an Italian landscape.

-He decides to refresh his knowledge of lithography technique with his former teacher at art school: Dieperink.
+He decides to refresh his knowledge of the lithography technique with his former teacher at art school: Mr Dieperink.
 In his agenda he notes his questions:

 1st.
 Can one reprint the drawing with carbon paper on the blackened stone?

 2nd.
-Is a greasy hand on the black bad?
+Is a greasy hand on the black a bad thing?

 3rd.
 How does one prepare the stone (pumice? water?)